-Delivery of health care services emphasizing the relationship between a primary care provider (PCP) and the Medicaid member (referred to as a "medical home").
+State Corporation Commission in conjunction with the federal government.
+Individuals can shop for health insurance, compare private plans and a primary care provider (PCP) and the Medicaid member (referred to as a "medical home").
 The goal of managed care is to have a central point through which all medical care is coordinated.
 Managed care has proven to enhance access to care, promote patient compliance and responsibility when seeking medical care and services, provide for continuity of care, encourage preventative care, and produce better medical outcomes.
 Most Virginia Medicaid members are required to receive their medical care through managed care organizations.